ManishKukreja98/Bank-loan-analysis-python-powerbi/README.md

 -  Optimize portfolio mix across loan purposes and terms.
 -  Strengthen risk assessment frameworks to reduce defaults.

 ## ⚙️ Methodology

+The analysis followed a **two-stage approach using Python and Power BI** to ensure both **deep exploratory analysis** and **interactive dashboarding**.

+---
+### **Stage 1 – Data Analysis with Python**
+The raw dataset was first analyzed using **Python** with libraries such as:
+- **Pandas** → for data cleaning, preprocessing, and aggregations.
+- **Matplotlib & Seaborn** → for exploratory data visualization and trend analysis.
+- **Plotly** → for interactive visualizations and deeper portfolio insights.

+Key insights such as loan quality distribution, borrower intent, loan term preferences, and risk segmentation were derived in Python.
+These insights guided the **dashboard design in Power BI**.

+---

+### **Stage 2 – Dashboard Development in Power BI**
-The entire analysis was performed in **Power BI**, leveraging its advanced data modeling and DAX capabilities to design interactive and insightful dashboards.
+Power BI was then used to create interactive and business-ready dashboards by leveraging advanced data modeling and DAX capabilities.

 Key steps in the methodology include: